Welcome to our website,

 The reason why this can happen is because,

-If the ‘no more bets’ announcement on the terminals was originally programmed to suit the lighter ball to come on 3-4 ball revs before the end of every spin (about 5 secs) but is not reprogrammed to adapt to a new heavier ball, this automatically shifts the ‘no more bets’ announcement to come on towards the end of the spin for the heavier ball and subsequently punters would be presented with the opportunity to be able to place bets at the end of every spin and cash in.
+If the ‘no more bets’ announcement on the terminals was originally programmed to suit the lighter ball to come on 3-4 ball revs (about 5 secs) before the end of every spin but is not reprogrammed to adapt to a new heavier ball placed in the wheel, this automatically shifts the ‘no more bets’ announcement to come on towards the end of the spin for the heavier ball and subsequently punters would be presented with the opportunity to be able to place bets near the end of every spin and cash in.

-The 'ball speed' the sensor detects during a spin (programmed for the lighter ball) triggers the NMB to come on 5 secs towards the end of every spin with the lighter ball.
-But if the sensor detects the same ball speed during a spin with the heavier ball in the wheel, it will trigger the NMB to come on after the ball exits the track in every spin instead.
+We know the 'ball speed' the sensor detects during a spin (programmed for the lighter ball) triggers the NMB announcement to come on 5 secs before the end of every spin with the lighter ball.
+But if the sensor detects the same ball speed during a spin with the heavier ball in the wheel, it will trigger the NMB announcement to come on after the ball exits the track during every spin instead.
 This means no matter how soft or hard both balls are thrown, the same situation will occur and repeat itself in every spin shown in the graph (above).
-Now, just imagine you can create the same opportunity without having to wait for a casino staff to make such a rare mistake of replacing the wrong type of ball in their wheels.
+Now, just imagine if you can recreate the same situation without having to wait for a casino staff member to make such a rare mistake of replacing the wrong type of ball in their wheels.
 Now you can.
-You can create the same opportunity by using our visual roulette system to predict, in advance, where on the rotor the ball will exit the track.
+You can create the same situation by using our visual roulette system to predict, in advance, where on the rotor the ball will exit the track.
+And take advantage of the opportunity you create to gain an advantage.

 Can we win every spin?